siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 J_{\mathrm{in}} = 2u\,c.
 $$

-If coherent overlap recovers a bright-fringe center with local density
-$4u$, then the same incoming budget concentrated into that denser channel gives
+If the two beams overlap coherently and recover a bright-fringe center with local density $4u$, then the same incoming budget concentrated into that denser channel gives

 $$
 c_{\mathrm{eff}}=\frac{J_{\mathrm{in}}}{4u}